oils-for-unix/oils/README.md

 ### A Collection of Interpreters

 Oil is naturally structured as a set of mutually recursive parsers and evaluators.
+These interpreters are specified at a high-level: with regular languages, Zephyr ASDL, and aa statically-typed subset of Python.

     bin/              # Main entry points (bin/osh)
-    osh/              # OSH parser and evaluator
-    oil_lang/         # Oil parser and evaluator
+    frontend/         # Lexing/Parsing code common to Oil and OSH osh/              # OSH parsers and evaluators (cmd, word, sh_expr) oil_lang/         # Oil parser and evaluator
-    frontend/         # Lexing/Parsing code common to Oil and OSH core/             # Other code shared between Oil and OSH pylib/            # Borrowed from the Python standard library. native/           # Python extension modules, e.g. libc.c cpp/              # C++ code which complements the mycpp translation tools/            # User-facing tools, e.g. the osh2oil translator Python-2.7.13/    # CPython is the initial basis for the Oil VM
+    core/             # Other code shared between Oil and OSH pylib/            # Borrowed from the Python standard library. tools/            # User-facing tools, e.g. the osh2oil translator

 ### DSLs / Code Generators

-Oil is implemented with DSLs and metaprogramming, for "leverage".
+Here are the tools that transform that high-level code to efficient code:

     asdl/             # ASDL implementation, derived from CPython pgen2/            # Parser Generator, borrowed from CPython